Towards Unsupervised Domain Adaptation via Domain-Transformer: Methodology

 The overall objective function of DoT consists of four terms, and it is written as

-where $\lambda_1$, $\lambda_2$ and $\lambda_3 > 0$ are trade-off hyper-parameters.
+where $\lambda_{ent}$, $\lambda_{s}$ and $\lambda_{t} > 0$ are trade-off hyper-parameters.
 The locality preserving term $\mathcal{L}_s$ is built upon the domain-level attention mechanism to preserve discriminative structure in the source domain.
 The locality preserving term $\mathcal{L}_t$ and the entropy $\mathcal{L}_{ent}$ are used to explore intrinsic structure in the target domain, and then keep similar samples nearby in the latent subspace.
-Thus, each row of the attention matrix will have group-sparsity, and more relevant target feature vectors will make larger contribution to the corresponding outputs of the domain-transformer module.
+Thus, each row of the attention matrix will have group-sparsity, and more relevant target feature vectors will make larger contributions to the corresponding outputs of the domain-transformer module.
+Overall, the locality preserving terms and domain-level attention mechanism are mutually beneficial, which ensures the learned features are both transferable and discriminative.

 The main optimization procedure has been summarized in Algorithm~\ref{algorithm1}.
-The domain-level transformer projects the source domain into the target domain, thus, it is expected that the discriminant structure can be learned and transferred from the source domain to the target domain, either.
-Enhanced by the local semantic consistency learning phase, samples within the same underlying class but different domains will be drawn closer.
-Finally, the classifier $C(\cdot)$ is learned from the transformed source domain, and it is expected to fit the target domain well.
+Note that we employ a pre-training strategy to initialize the two FCNs.
+Specifically, we pre-train the feature extractor $G(\cdot)$, source FCNs $F_s(\cdot)$, and classifier $C(\cdot)$ on the labeled source domain with cross-entropy loss.
+Then, we initialize the target FCNs $F_t(\cdot)$with the pre-trained $F_s(\cdot)$.
+Thus, the domain-level attention based on FCNs $F_{s/t}(\cdot)$ is expected to capture a more accurate sample correspondence.
+Enhanced by the local structure consistency learning phase, samples within the same underlying class but different domains will be drawn closer.
+Finally, it is expected that the discriminant structure can be learned and transferred from the source domain to the target domain.